alan2207/bulletproof-react/docs/project-structure.md

 # 🗄️ Project Structure

-Most of the code lives in the `src` folder and looks like this:
+Most of the code lives in the `src` folder and looks something like this:

 ```sh
 src